Male surfer inside a wave curl with buildings on shore in the background.

 The United States is home to some of the world’s best surf towns, from the iconic Surf City USA to small communities spotting the country’s vast white sand beaches.
 Surfers come from around the world to the major centers of surf culture in Hawaii and Southern California, some eager to sharpen and showcase their skills, others just looking to relax and ride a great wave.

 In these towns you’ll find top notch fish and seafood, beachside boardwalks perfect for a family getaway, and an array of surprising natural landscapes and wildlife.
-Choose any one of them and you’ll find yourself looking out from an idyllic beach at crystal-clear waves rolling towards the shore.
+Choose any one of them and you’ll find yourself looking out from an idyllic beach at crystal-clear waves rolling toward the shore.

 United States of America Hotels